erictt/computer-science-learning/stanford-machine-learning/week-10.md

 * Comparison with Batch Gradient Descent
     * As we saw, batch gradient descent does something like this to get to a global minimum:
         * <img src="media/15134129386186.jpg" width=300 />
-    * With stochastic gradient descent every iteration is much faster, but every iteration is flitting a single example:
+    * With stochastic gradient descent every iteration is much faster, but every iteration is flitting a single example.
+So, stochastic gradient descent will never converges like batch gradient descent, but ends up wandering around some region close to the global minimum.
         * <img src="media/15134129600916.jpg" width=300 />
-    * So, stochastic gradient descent will never converges like batch gradient descent, but ends up wandering around some region close to the global minimum.

 ### Mini-batch Gradient Descent